readthedocs/sphinx-multiproject/docs/limitations.rst

 `configuration file`_ in your repository.

-This is a problem if your projects require some specific and incompatible settings, like a different python version, different requirements, or different search settings.
+This is a problem if your projects require some specific and incompatible settings, like a different Python version, different requirements, or different search settings.

 .. _configuration file: https://docs.readthedocs.io/en/stable/config-file/v2.html